vivian-ng/Hardware/MRR_ESP_3DP/README.md

   - Set RST jumper to TMC, enable PD_UART (TX, RX) jumpers, and TMC_SEL jumper to UART to enable TMC2208 UART mode (Note: Jumpers for TMC2208 UART mode will be removed in v0.7 as there are not enough pins to support at least 2 drivers (X and Y))
   - For TMC2130 SPI mode, connect corresponding motor (X, Y, Z, or E0) on CS_PIN header to available ESP32 pin
 - Physical size of 99mm by 99mm.
 Mounting holes are 3.5mm in diameter, with centers 3.75mm from the edges.
-- "EN" button can be used to reset the board.
+- "BOOT" button can be used to reset the board.

 # Selection Jumpers